Swedish fish with flavor. Review of an unusual delicacy - the famous Swedish herring “with a scent”

 • 2 liters of water.

 1. Make brine (concentrated brine).
-Add salt and sugar to a container with water, mix.
+Add salt and sugar to a container of water and stir.

-2. Put the fish in a container (wooden or glass) and fill it with prepared brine.
+2. Place the fish in a container (wooden or glass) and fill it with prepared brine.

-3. Store in a cool place for two weeks.
+3. Place in a cool place for two weeks.

-4. After a while, we take the fish by the tail and see if the meat is separated from the bone, if so, then the product is ready for preservation.
+4. After some time, we take the fish by the tail and see if the meat separates from the bone; if so, then the product is ready for preservation.

 Video

-Sometimes you are amazed that only people in different countries of the world do not eat.
-Four years ago, I wrote an article in which I talked about some strange culinary preferences among different peoples.
-One of the "heroes" of that story of mine will be included in this impromptu rating.
+Sometimes you are amazed at what people in different countries of the world don’t eat.
+Four years ago I wrote an article in which I talked about some strange culinary preferences among different peoples.
+One of the “heroes” of my story will be included in this impromptu rating.

 In anticipation, I wonder why some overseas dishes seem strange and even wild to us.
-Indeed, in the Belarusian cuisine, many peoples may find it strange to use whole pieces of lard, and the combination of lard and milk in some types of machanok will be completely wild for them.
-And for us, this is quite normal.
-So, let's begin…
+Indeed, in Belarusian cuisine, many nations may find the tradition of eating whole pieces of lard strange, and the combination of lard and milk in some types of machankas will be completely wild for them.
+And for us all this is quite normal.
+So let's begin...

 First place.
 Surströmming, Sweden

-Still, you can’t help it, but the most famous rotten fish dish is Swedish surströmming(salted herring, which was fermented).
+Still, no matter what, the most famous rotten fish dish is Swedish surströmming(salted herring that has been fermented).
 The cooking method is somewhat reminiscent of sauerkraut.
-Herring is placed in a barrel, where the product is fermented and oxidized.
+The herring is placed in a barrel, where the product is fermented and oxidized.
 The consequence of these processes is a change in the quality of the original product, its taste, color and smell.
-After the herring is fermented a little, it is closed in metal cans, where the fermentation process continues.
+After the herring is slightly fermented, it is closed in metal jars, where the fermentation process continues.

-Such a herring is considered an exquisite delicacy in Sweden; from time to time, herring with a smell can be found at prestigious banquets.
+Such herring is considered an exquisite delicacy in Sweden; fragrant herring can be found from time to time at prestigious banquets.
 Swedes prefer to eat pickled herring with potatoes, tomatoes, raw onions and bread and butter.
-Wash down such a meal with beer, schnapps or (Oh, my God!)
-Milk.
-As you can see, not only in Belarusian cuisine there are peculiar dishes in which, according to unwritten aesthetic rules, there should not be milk, but it is.
+They wash this food down with beer, schnapps or (Oh my God!) milk.
+As you can see, not only in Belarusian cuisine there are unique dishes in which, according to unwritten aesthetic rules, there should be no milk, but there is milk.

 In second place is a dish little known among tourists, unlike surströmming, but very popular in the northernmost European country of Iceland.
 Iceland is famous for its harsh climate, volcanic activity and harsh living conditions (100 years ago for survival).
-This is probably why Icelanders have been eating very strange things since ancient times.
-Here is one example haukarl- a polar shark dish.
+This is probably why, since ancient times, Icelanders began to eat very strange things.
+Here is one example Haukarl- a polar shark dish.

-An interesting way to prepare this toothy fish.
-The fact is that the meat of the polar shark is unsuitable for food.
-The shark has no urinary tract, and a huge amount of urea is concentrated in the meat.
-It is impossible to eat if you do not first cut the shark into pieces, put it in containers with holes and wait until the poisoned juices from the meat spontaneously flow out.
-This whole procedure lasts 6-8 weeks, and then the pieces of fish cleaned of toxins are dried for another 2-4 months.
-Before use, the resulting crust is cut off, and the Icelanders eat the rest with pleasure.
+The way to prepare this toothy fish is interesting.
+The fact is that polar shark meat is unsuitable for food.
+The shark does not have a urinary tract, and a huge amount of urea is concentrated in the meat.
+It is impossible to eat this unless you first cut the shark into pieces, put it in containers with holes and wait until the poisoned juices flow out of the meat spontaneously.
+This whole procedure lasts 6-8 weeks, and then the pieces of fish, cleared of toxins, are dried for another 2-4 months.
+Before consumption, the resulting crust is cut off, and Icelanders eat the rest with pleasure.

-It turns out that there is a suitable candidate for getting into the rating in the vastness of our former country.
-This is omul with odor, a dish popular on the shores of Lake Baikal.
+It turns out that there are suitable candidates for inclusion in the rating in the vastness of our former country.
+This omul with flavor, a dish popular on the shores of Lake Baikal.

 I heard about the famous Siberian salted or dried omul.
 Omul can generally be called a symbol of Baikal, which I would really like to visit someday.
-But it turns out there is a special variety, the so-called omul with a smell.
-It is prepared like this: fresh fish is dried a little at room temperature, literally a day or two.
-That's all, after that you can cut off pieces from the omul and eat dipped in salt and pepper.
+But it turns out there is a special variety, the so-called omul with flavor.
+It is prepared like this: fresh fish is dried a little at room temperature, literally for a day or two.
+That’s all, after that you can cut off pieces from the omul and eat them dipped in salt and pepper.

 Fourth place.
 Rakfisk, Norway

-Norwegians, like their neighbors the Swedes, love to ferment fish, because the Vikings are also.
-But the truth is that they do not ferment herring, but red fish (usually trout).
+Norwegians, like their neighbors the Swedes, love to ferment fish, because they are also Vikings.
+But it’s true that they ferment not herring, but red fish (usually trout).
 This dish is called rakfisk.
-Prepared like this: for several months, the fish is fermented in salted brine under pressure.
-During this period, it is better not to approach the barrel, because. the smell can knock you off your feet.
+It is prepared like this: the fish is fermented in salted brine under pressure for several months.
+During this period, it is better not to approach the barrel, because the smell can knock you off your feet.

-Norwegians, despite the smell, are very fond of rakfisk, they cook sandwiches with it, and also just eat it seasoning with onions.
+Despite the smell, Norwegians are very fond of rakfisk, they make sandwiches with it, and also simply eat it seasoned with onions.

 Fifth place.
 Nuoc Mam, Vietnam

-Another very famous dish is Vietnamese fish sauce. nyok mum.
-He received worldwide recognition, today you can buy it in any country in the world, in the department of the store that sells rarities of southeastern cuisine.
-The finished product is not terrible, but only a little specific.
-But the way it is prepared can be a little scary.
+Another very famous dish is Vietnamese fish sauce. now mom.
+It has received worldwide recognition; today it can be bought in any country in the world, in the department of the store where rarities of south-eastern cuisine are sold.
+The finished product isn't scary, just a little special.
+But the method of preparing it can be a little scary.

 The sauce is made from small fish, namely anchovies.
 It is sprinkled with salt and left to ferment in the sun.
-After the end of fermentation, the fish mixture is put into barrels and infused for several more months, and then filtered.
-At this stage, the sauce is ready, as I said earlier at this point it is no longer scary.
+After fermentation is complete, the fish mixture is placed in barrels and left to infuse for several more months, and then filtered.
+At this stage the sauce is already ready, as I said earlier at this point it is no longer scary.

-However, popular rumor claims that if you walk near the place of production of nuok mam, you will never forget this moment in your life: there is such a vile and twisting smell.
+However, popular rumor claims that if you walk near the place where nyok mam is produced, you will never forget this moment in your life: the smell there is so disgusting and gut-wrenching.

-All Vietnamese cuisine without new mam is not Vietnamese cuisine.
-If the sauce is not added to the dishes, then they will definitely lubricate something while eating.
+All Vietnamese cuisine without nom mam is not Vietnamese cuisine.
+If the sauce is not added to dishes, then it will definitely be used to lubricate something during meals.

 Sixth place.
 Garum, Ancient Rome

-Yes, yes ...
-I decided to include the famous ancient Roman sauce in the rating garum, the cooking technology of which is very similar to the modern southeastern nuok mam.
-The Romans took small fish (anchovy, tuna, mackerel), added shellfish and herbs to it (+ vinegar, olive oil, pepper and salt were used as preservatives) and sent them to rot somewhere outside the city.
+Yes, yes...
+I decided to include the famous ancient Roman sauce in the rating garum, the cooking technology of which is very similar to modern southeastern nyok mam.
+The Romans took small fish (anchovy, tuna, mackerel), added shellfish and herbs to it (+ vinegar, olive oil, pepper and salt were used as preservatives) and sent it to rot somewhere outside the city.
 And just outside the city.
-The Romans were aesthetes and could not stand the smell of rotten fish, garum was forbidden to be produced in cities at the legislative level.
+The Romans were aesthetes and could not stand the smell of rotten fish; garum was prohibited from being produced in cities at the legislative level.

 P.S.

-Wake up with them, be sure to try the rotten fish.
-Where else can you get it...
+When you visit them, be sure to try the rotten fish.
+Where else can you taste it...

-Herring is different: salted, dried, with honey, wine and mustard.
-And there is also rotten herring.
+There are different types of herring: lightly salted, dried, with honey, wine and mustard.
+And sometimes the herring is rotten.
 Oh, more precisely, pickled.
-But the smell is almost the same.
+But in terms of smell, it's practically the same thing.
 This herring is made in Scandinavia, in Sweden.
-We decided to find out where else in the world they eat rotten fish and why they do it.
+We decided to figure out where else in the world they eat rotten fish and why they do it.

 Surströmming

-The famous dish of Swedish cuisine is salted herring, which has been fermented.
-The process is similar to sauerkraut, the product is fermented, oxidized, and at the same time its qualities, taste, color, smell change.
-The herring is slightly fermented, and then closed in cans, where the fermentation process is still ongoing.
+A famous Swedish dish is salted herring that has been fermented.
+The process is similar to sauerkraut, the product is fermented, oxidized, and at the same time its qualities, taste, color, and smell change.
+The herring is lightly fermented and then sealed in cans, where the fermentation process continues.

-In Sweden, fish is considered an exquisite delicacy, it is even sometimes served at banquets, and every extreme tourist considers himself obliged to try surströmming sandwiches.
+In Sweden, fish is considered an exquisite delicacy; it is even sometimes served at banquets, and every extreme tourist considers himself obliged to try sandwiches with surströmming.
 Swedes eat pickled herring with potatoes, tomatoes, raw onions and bread and butter.
-And washed down with beer, schnapps or milk.
+And wash it down with beer, schnapps or milk.

 Rakfisk

 This delicacy is made in Norway.
-Here, too, fish is fermented, but only red, usually trout.
-It is fermented for several months, under pressure, in saline.
-As a result, she smells… Wow!
+Here they also ferment fish, but only red fish, usually trout.
+It is fermented for several months, under pressure, in a saline solution.
+As a result, it smells...
+Wow!
 An unprepared person cannot cope with it.
-As in Sweden, Norwegians respect rakfisk very much, they make sandwiches with it, eat it with onions.
+As in Sweden, Norwegians respect rakfisk very much, make sandwiches with it, and eat it with onions.

 Iceland is a harsh place, so the locals eat very strange things.
-For example, haukarl is a polar shark dish.
-This fresh fish is unsuitable for eating, there is too much urea in its meat, since the shark does not have a urinary tract.
-But in a rotten-dried form - just right.
-The carcass of the Greenland shark is cut into pieces, put in containers with holes so that the poisoned juices from the meat flow freely.
-So the shark is cooked from 6 to 8 weeks.
-Then the pieces of fish are dried for 2-4 months.
-The crust that formed in the process is cut off.
+For example, haukarl is a dish made from polar shark.
+This fresh fish is not suitable for consumption; its meat contains too much urea, since the shark does not have a urinary tract.
+But in a rotten, dried form - just right.
+The Greenland shark carcass is cut into pieces and placed in containers with holes so that the poisoned juices from the meat flow freely.
+This way the shark is prepared for 6 to 8 weeks.
+Then the pieces of fish are dried for 2–4 months.
+The crust that forms during the process is cut off.
 And enjoy the amazing taste.

-To try rotten shark or herring, you have to go to Iceland or Scandinavia.
-The famous Vietnamese fish sauce nuoc mam can also be bought from us, it is sold everywhere where they specialize in southeastern cuisine, in oriental spice shops, for example.
+To try rotten shark or herring, you will have to go to Iceland or Scandinavia.
+The famous Vietnamese fish sauce nuoc mam can also be bought from us; it is sold wherever they specialize in southeastern cuisine, in oriental spice stores, for example.

-This sauce is also spicy.
+This sauce is also flavorful.
 And it is based on the fermentation of small fish, in particular anchovies.
 They are sprinkled with salt and left to ferment in the sun.
-Tourists who are “lucky” to pass by the production of this sauce cannot forget this smell for the rest of their lives - it is so vile.
-After fermentation, what happened is put into barrels and insisted for several months, filtered.
-The result is not at all terrible, although a rather specific sauce.
+Tourists who are “lucky enough” to pass by the production of this sauce cannot forget this smell for the rest of their lives - it is so disgusting.
+After fermentation, the resulting product is put into barrels and left for several months, then filtered.
+The result is a sauce that is not at all terrible, although it is quite specific.
 Quite exotic, like all southeastern cuisine.
-Without this sauce, Vietnamese cuisine is unthinkable, it is added to most dishes, and where it is not added, it is smeared with this sauce.
+Vietnamese cuisine is unthinkable without this sauce; it is added to most dishes, and those that are not added are smeared with this sauce.

 Garum